 The Clemens Lecture Series was founded to further conversation on the ways that economics can speak to the larger problems of our society and culture.
 It brings to Saint John’s outstanding economists noted for their abilities to address the economic dimensions of social issues and to sustain dialogue with the other fields of the liberal arts.

-The Global Awareness Lecture Series is a program of guest speakers on international relations topics that has been conducted at St. John's University and the College of St. Benedict since 1982.
+The Global Awareness Lecture Series is a program of guest speakers on international relations topics that has been conducted at Saint John’s University and the College of Saint Benedict since 1982.
 Since the beginning it has been organized and administrated by Gary Prevost in the Political Science Department.
 The topics covered and the regions of the world explored are multiple.
 The speakers come from a wide range of backgrounds including academics, political activism, journalism, and consulting.
 All speakers give a public lecture open to all and in some cases the visitors speak in classes and meet informally with students.

 The Jay Phillips Center promotes interfaith learning, friendship and service among people of various religions.
 Public lectures are among the many events and programs it sponsors.